D

 • Port number: 11997

 • Auth: Enter your username and password.
+(Don't have credentials?
+Get them for free here)

 8. Click Apply.
 You should see "Success" at the bottom.